brandoncalia/Ranked-Pref-Sim/README.md

 ## :dart: The Spatial Model of Elections

 The literature in the field of elections and voter theory is widely in agreement that a spatial model is the most accurate way to model a voter's preferences for any number of candidates.
-In the spatial model candidates are placed in multi-dimensional space, where each dimension is an issue, policy, or potential attribute of a candidate.
+In the spatial model, candidates are placed in multi-dimensional space, where each dimension is an issue, policy, or potential attribute of a candidate.
 Each voter has a point in this multi-dimensional space that best represents their opinions across multiple issues.
 A utility function can be used to model a voter's favor towards each candidate.
 A natural utility function is the Euclidean distance.
-However, this fails to account for a common theory that a voter might prefer the most extreme candidate on their side of an issue (scalar product), but only up to an extent.
-A mixed model, included both Euclidean distance, the scalar product, and an additional random variable is believed to be a sophisticated and accurate way to model a voter's utility for a candidate in space.
-The accuracy of such mixed models has been [experimentally verified]
+However, a common theory is that a voter might prefer the most extreme candidate on their side of an issue (but only up to an extent).
+Euclidean distance does not account for this preference, but a scalar product of voter and candidate position would.
+A mixed utility model, including both Euclidean distance and the scalar product is believed to be ideal.
+We also include a random variable in our function to account for small, miscalleanous favors and voter beliefs.

+Therefore, our utility function becomes:
+$U(V,C)=\alpha |V-C| + \beta V\cdot C + R(V,C)$